 What happens if an investigator conducts research without IRB approval?

+The researcher will need to meet with the board to decide how to continue.
 In these cases, the IRB will decide if the investigator:

-- can use the data already collected
+- Can use the data already collected

-- must provide proof of consent, re-consent participants or retroactively consent
+- Must provide proof of consent, re-consent participants or retroactively consent

-- can continue the research (if not already completed), and which, if any, modifications need to be made
+- Can continue the research (if not already completed), and which, if any, modifications need to be made

-- must destroy all data collected to data or
+- Must destroy all data collected to data or

-- must take other actions at the discretion of the IRB
+- Must take other actions at the discretion of the IRB

 After the IRB meeting, the IRB office will send a letter to the investigator indicating the IRB review and what actions the IRB requires, as well as an opportunity for the investigator to respond.
-A copy of the letter will be sent to the faculty advisor if the researcher is a student, and sent to the Chair/Dean of their department if the researcher is a faculty member.

 Can IRB approval be suspended or terminated?